 Invasive knotweeds, mostly non-regulated Class B noxious weeds, are perennials found throughout King County, especially on roadways and riverbanks.
 Growing in large, dense thickets, they reach 4-13 feet tall, with hollow, bamboo-like, green-reddish canes and branched clusters of small white flowers.
-Reproduce mainly vegetatively via extensive roots and rhizomes, a stem fragments.
+They reproduce mainly vegetatively via extensive roots and rhizomes, a stem fragments.
 These plants are highly aggressive, clogging waterways, eroding banks, and even growing through building foundations.

 Due to their widespread use, the lack of natural predators, and their ability to spread by root and stem fragments, invasive knotweed species have spread and become widely established throughout North America and Europe.
 Knotweed clones can completely clog small waterways and displace streamside vegetation, increasing bank erosion and lowering the quality of riparian habitat for fish and wildlife.
 Rapid spring growth and deep, extensive roots enable knotweed to outcompete most other plants, even small trees and shrubs.
 Knotweeds can tolerate partial shade and are most competitive in moist, rich soil.
 Invasive knotweed species are commonly found along roadsides and on stream banks but also may be present in yards, vacant lots, edges of fields, parks and many other places.